Does Alcohol Cause Hair Loss? Debunking the Myth

 Experts have proven stress to be one of the causes of premature hair loss.
 Alcohol elevates the body’s stress levels, which is sufficient to cause hair loss.
 When coupled with a nutrient deficiency, it results in extreme hair loss.

-Will My Hair Grow Back if I Stop Drinking Alcohol?
+Will My Hair Loss Stop if I Stop Drinking Alcohol?

 You will recover hair growth rate and thickness after quitting alcohol.
 But the chances of regrowing lost hair are quite slim.
 Still, long-term abstinence and a healthy lifestyle may help.